-With more employees working from cell phones, or from remote locations like homes and coffee shops, your firewall might not be enough to protect your company's, or your clients', information.
+With more employees working from cell phones or remote locations like homes and coffee shops, your firewall might not be enough to protect your company's or your clients' information.

 No system is perfect.
 Given enough time and resources, any security can be breached.
-A skilled hacker can exploit a weakness in your firewall's configuration to access your network, or emulate one of your employees to bypass it completely.
+A skilled hacker can exploit a weakness in your firewall's configuration to access your network or emulate one of your employees to bypass it completely.
 This is especially dangerous if you've been using the same firewall for a long time — older systems are more vulnerable to attack.

-Vulnerable Outside of the Office
+2. Vulnerabilities in Firewalls Outside the Office

-Firewalls Don't Protect from Insider Threats
+3. Firewalls Don't Protect from Insider Threats

 Maybe this isn't realistic at your company.
-Your employees have been briefed on the basics of network security, and your spam filter is configured to block emails like this one before they ever arrive in any your inbox.
-A strong firewall is absolutely critical to good network security, but it's no longer enough.
+You’ve created a reliable human firewall.
+Your employees have been briefed on the basics of network security, and your spam filter is configured to block emails like this one before they ever arrive in any of your inboxes.
+A strong firewall is critical to good network security, but it's no longer enough.